slatedocs/slate/source/includes/_autocomplete_items.md

 > The above command returns a 204 Success response on success.

 To modify an item already in your autocomplete index, use the `PUT /item` call.
 The `item_name` is required.
 You can also pass in an optional `suggested_score` between 1-100, which will influence the item's initial ranking relative to other item scores (the higher the score, the higher in the list of suggestions the item will appear).
 You can also optionally pass in the item's `keywords` to give us more meta information and help us better determine how and where to display the item when autocompleting.
 If the item should point to a direct link, just pass in that link as a `url`.
-Finally, if your autocomplete has multiple sections, like categories, search suggestions, and direct links to products, you must specify in which section you are modifying an item.
+Finally, because your autocomplete can have multiple sections, like categories, search suggestions, and direct links to products, you must specify in which section you are modifying an item.
 You can do this with the `autocomplete_section` parameter.

 Note: modifying an item replaces all meta information, such as keywords, we previously had on the item, but does not update the score unless you provide a new suggested_score.